inisis/brocolli/README.md

 # brocolli

-a pytorch to caffe model converter, it learns from [MMdnn](https://github.com/Microsoft/MMdnn) && [PytorchConverter](https://github.com/starimeL/PytorchConverter).
-MMdnn only provides tools for pytorch to onnx conversion, but our tool provides direct conversion from pytorch to caffe
+a pytorch to caffe && tensorrt model converter, it learns from [MMdnn](https://github.com/Microsoft/MMdnn) && [PytorchConverter](https://github.com/starimeL/PytorchConverter).
+MMdnn only provides tools for pytorch to onnx conversion, but our tool provides direct conversion from pytorch to caffe && tensorrt

 # How to
 ## run local